Speech & Language Development in Preschoolers (Singapore Guide)

 7. Limit Background Noise

-Constant background noise — television, music, conversations — makes it harder for young children to process speech.
-During meals, play, and reading time, turn off the television and reduce background noise.
-This helps your child focus on the language directed at them.
+Constant background noise — the TV, music playing in every room — makes it harder for young children to process speech directed at them.
+During meals, play, and reading time, turn the TV off.
+It doesn't need to be silent, but reducing background noise helps your child focus on the language that's actually meant for them.

 8. Sing Songs and Nursery Rhymes

-Songs and rhymes build phonological awareness — the ability to hear and manipulate the sounds of language.
-This skill is foundational for both speech clarity and later reading development.
-Rhymes highlight sound patterns, and the repetitive nature of songs helps children practise pronunciation.
+Songs and rhymes build phonological awareness — the ability to notice and manipulate the sounds in language.
+This is foundational for both clear speech and later reading development.
+Rhymes highlight sound patterns in a way that ordinary speech doesn't, and repetition gives children a chance to practise sounds in a low-pressure, enjoyable way.
+My daughter's therapist had us singing the same three songs every single day for weeks.
+It worked.

 9. Play Pretend

-Pretend play is a language-rich activity.
-When children play "restaurant" or "doctor" or "school," they are practising conversation, narrative skills, and vocabulary in a meaningful context.
-Join their pretend play and introduce new vocabulary naturally.
+Pretend play is one of the most language-rich activities there is.
+"Restaurant," "doctor," "school," "market" — all of these require conversation, narrative, and vocabulary in a real, meaningful context.
+Join the play.
+Introduce new vocabulary naturally.
 "Oh, is the patient sick?
-Does the patient have a fever?
-Let me check the patient's temperature."
+Does she have a fever?
+Let me check her temperature."
+Your child is not just playing.
+They're practising.

 10. Use Educational Apps Strategically

-Apps that require verbal participation can reinforce speech sounds and vocabulary.
-QuizKin's phonics mode uses real human voice recordings of all 42 letter sounds, providing clear models for children to imitate.
-Encourage your child to say each sound aloud as they practise, rather than silently tapping answers.
-This turns app time into active speech practice.
+Apps that require verbal participation — naming objects, repeating sounds, reading aloud — can reinforce speech sounds and vocabulary.
+QuizKin's phonics mode uses real human voice recordings of all 42 letter sounds, giving children a clear model to imitate.
+Encourage your child to say each sound out loud as they practise, rather than silently tapping answers.
+That one change turns passive screen time into active speech practice.

 Bilingual Families: Special Considerations

 Bilingualism does not cause speech delay.
-If your bilingual child has a speech delay, reducing one language will not help.
-Continue exposing them to both languages.
-Speech therapists in Singapore are experienced with bilingual children and can assess both languages.
+If your bilingual child has a speech delay, the delay exists independently of the number of languages they're exposed to.
+Dropping one language will not help.
+Continue both.
+Speech therapists in Singapore are experienced with bilingual children and can assess across languages — don't try to work around the bilingual environment, work with it.

 Assess in both languages.
-A child who appears delayed in English may be age-appropriate in Mother Tongue, or vice versa.
-A comprehensive assessment should evaluate both languages.
-Many speech therapists in Singapore are themselves bilingual and can assess in Mandarin, Malay, or Tamil.
+A child who looks delayed in English may be age-appropriate in Mandarin or Malay — or vice versa.
+A proper assessment should cover both.
+Many speech therapists in Singapore are bilingual themselves and can assess in Mandarin, Malay, or Tamil.

 Code-switching is not a disorder.
-Mixing languages in a sentence is a normal bilingual behaviour, not a sign of confusion or delay.
+Mixing languages within a sentence — "Mummy, I want to eat 饭" — is normal bilingual behaviour, not a sign of confusion or delay.

 For more on supporting bilingual development, see our guide on balancing English and Mother Tongue at home.